NDAR/nda_aws_token_generator/python/README.md

-Python3 NDA AWS Token Generator
+Python NDA AWS Token Generator
 ===============================

 Requests an AWS Token from a NIMHDA web service.